nbarikipoulos/poppy-robot-cli/README.md

 - Next to these common flags, a poppy rc file feature that allows persisting of these connection parameters into a dedicated file.

+- At last, have a look at the ['known limitations/issues'](#known-limitationsissues) paragraph about zeroconf and use of 'poppy.local' as hostname.

 Enjoy, ;)

 ## Table of Contents